The below short story originally appeared in American Crime Magazine.

 "I've been a bartender for forty years, and I don't trust a man who doesn't drink."

 “No problem here,” Tony told him.

 Coming from South Philadelphia, we were taking the Black Horse Pike to Atlantic City, which was the old way before they built the New Jersey Expressway.
 The Black Horse Pike was the road to "downashore," as we called it when we were teenagers in the 1960s.
-We took the Black Horse Pike as Tony wanted to make a stop at the home of one of his relatives.
+We took the Black Horse Pike this day as Tony wanted to make a brief stop at the home of one of his relatives.

 We ordered a second round of drinks and Bob again told us of his mistrust of non-drinkers.

 “You’re a writer," Bob said.
 "You want to hear an old story while you're waiting for your food to come out?”